VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 5. Test 22: Adding a contact to the address book.
 6. Test 23: Removing contact by name through address book class.
 7. Test 24: Getting all contacts through address book class.
-8. Test 25: Editing a contact through the address book class.

 ---